callmezaki/Write_ups/SecDojo Windows Lab 1/report.md

 ![Alt text](includes/8.8.png?raw=true "Title")
 ### As you can see the port 445 is open, which led me to try and  list smb shares with these scripts that work with nmap , which I googled of course:
 ![Alt text](includes/9.png?raw=true "Title")
-### As you can see, there was a Directory that was exposed to anonymous users and everyone has the write to raed, so I downloaded the files that we can extract the hives from them
+### As you can see, there was a Directory that was exposed to anonymous users and everyone has the right to raed, so I downloaded the files that we can extract the hives from them
 ![Alt text](includes/10.png?raw=true "Title")
 ### After downloading the files, I used secretsdump.py :
 ![Alt text](includes/11.png?raw=true "Title")
+### So with psExec I gained access to the machine :
 ![Alt text](includes/12.png?raw=true "Title")

 ## Third Box